MarkWentink/DSED/content/posts/cryptos/index.md

 Working off the last 3 years of daily prices of these tokens, we can start looking for strong correlations, i.e. tokens that systematically move up together, and move down together.

 Let's check correlations between top tokens.
 When exploring correlations across several features, a popular way to present this as a heatmap, where a red square indicates a strong relationship between a pair of tokens.
+But when we try to compare many tokens against each other, this becomes quite a mess:

 {{< image src="./heatmap.png" height="500px" width="1160px" caption="Correlations between pairs of the top 25 tokens.
 Deep red is strong correlations ">}}